markmachado1226/Gamified-Learning/README.md

 # Gamified-Learning
 This is the capstone project repo for group 42.
 For our capstone we are making a gamified learning platform where students will be able to watch video to learn programming concepts, and test their knowledge through our quizzes.
+As the students increase in level so will the difficulty of the concepts and questions.
+This ensures that the students are constantly learning and applying new material.